 The Pharmacy Technician training program is a noncredit training program.
 Federal and State financial aid do not apply to noncredit training programs, however, WIOA funding is available for the Pharmacy Technician program to those who qualify.
 In addition, Kishwaukee College offers a payment plan option.
 The cost of the class is $1,200.
 There is a payment plan available.

-There will be INFORMATION SESSIONS on November 14, 2018 and January 8, 2019 (6-7pm) in room C1209 for anyone who is interested in the program and would like additional information and the opportunity to ask questions before registering for the program.
+There will be INFORMATION SESSIONS on July 31, 2019 and August 21, 2019 (6-7pm) in room A1221 for anyone who is interested in the program and would like additional information and the opportunity to ask questions before registering for the program.

 ||6:00 pm-9:00 pm